 Johan: Jason, I have been on the start line of the very 1st Sani2c and have seen how this event has evolved over time.
 If I can highlight 2 things that put this event above any other event I have done it must be the hospitality and friendliness of everyone involved and off-course the trails.

 You don’t have to be a white-knuckled technical terrain specialist to ride sani’s flowing trails, but this is not to say it’s easy.
 The trails are flowy with just the right amount of open road and single track to get you to the end of each day feeling that you have had the best time possible on a MTB.

 WA: Love it!
-We are already getting pretty excited to be back in April for the Adventure and Race.
+We are already getting pretty excited to be back in April for this iconic ride.
 Alright let’s talk about training for sani2c.
 What is the ideal time frame that you would want to give to focused training in preparation for an event such as the sani2c or is that very specific to each individual?

 Johan: This answer will depend a bit on your fitness level.
 If you are a very social rider and have entered sani you should have ideally started with your preparation from 1 February.
 If you have reasonable fitness you can get “event-ready” in around 8 weeks to have a good experience.

 WA: What are the main goals of a sani2c specific training plan?
 What specific demands of the event are of most importance to address with planned training preparation?

 Johan: We are professional coaches and it is easy to get carried away with trying to build a Training Plan that we would have designed for race winners.
 In the last couple of years, we have seen that there is a sweet spot that most people who subscribe to our sani2c training plans will comply with and that is a training week of between 8 and 11 hours.